 Employers have a responsibility to exercise due care in financial reporting and to verify and recalculate amounts specific to them.
-Use the DRS eServices Contribution Reconciliation system to verify the reasonableness of contributions used in the calculation of your proportionate share percentage.
+Use the DRS Employer Reporting Application (ERA) contribution reconciliation to verify the reasonableness of contributions used in the calculation of your proportionate share percentage.
 Note that the DRS calculates contributions based on the process date (the day after the transmittal date), not your reporting date.
-This may cause minor timing differences between your accounting records and the DRS.
+This may cause timing differences between your accounting records and the DRS.